Overview: NBFC Aggregators

 NBFC Account Aggregators are organizations that facilitate the allocation of data from numerous financial sector organizations and act as “consent brokers”, the transit data transfer among the financial organizations with the approval of the client.
 This was declared by the Reserve Bank India in September 2016 stating master directions for a new class of NBFCs called Account Aggregators.

 What does Account Aggregation Mean?

 - Account Aggregation is the assembling of financial data that includes gathering information on a single platform from various accounts such as bank accounts, investment accounts, business accounts, consumer accounts, and other related financial accounts.

 - Account Aggregators are financial organizations that provide structured financial data allocation from Financial Information Providers to Financial Information Users.
 For transmission of this information, approval is taken from the users.
 This right of administrating and revoking the assent lies with the users.

 - Financial Information Providers: These are financial organizations that provide account information of a user upon request of another organization or individual and are synchronized under the financial sector.

-- Financial Information Users: These are the organizations that need the information about the users from the FIP for many uses such as market evaluation, customer analysis, etc. This includes both organizations and individuals.
+- Financial Information Users: These are the organizations that need information about the users from the FIP for many uses such as market evaluation, customer analysis, etc. This includes both organizations and individuals.
 These are regulated under statutory bodies like SEBI, IRDA, RBI, and PFRDA.

-- The Financial Information is shared in accord with the master direction issued by the RBI-DNBR.
+- The Financial Information is shared in accordance with the master direction issued by the RBI-DNBR.

 What Constitutes Financial Information?